mfurnival-star/scene-designer/src/modules.index.md

   - Exports selection mutators and helpers.
   - Used by sidebar, toolbar, and canvas.

+- **settings.js**
+  Settings registry, persistence, and dynamic UI panel (Golden Layout).
+  - Defines settings model and dynamic UI rendering.
+  - Integrates with AppState.settings.
+  - Loads/saves to localStorage, supports Pickr color pickers.
+  - Logging config and runtime overrides.

 - **main.js**
-  Entry point for the app (when NOT using Golden Layout).
+  App entry point (when NOT using Golden Layout).
   - Wires up modules, initializes UI, connects handlers.

 ---

 **When you add Golden Layout:**
 - Add `layout.js` to this index (as the new entry point).
-- Add `sidebar.js` and `settings.js` as you modularize those panels.
+- Add `sidebar.js` and any other modular panels you build.

 ---

 **Instructions:**
 - Place this file in your `src/` directory.
 - Update it whenever you add, remove, or rename module files, per SCENE_DESIGNER_MANIFESTO.md.